Ashland Urban Planning Study

 • Opportunities

-· Revitalization for Business Growth: The project presented an opportunity to enhance downtown Ashland's appeal, potentially attracting more businesses and improving the local economy.
+· Revitalization for Business Growth: The project provided a unique opportunity to enhance downtown Ashland’s appeal, attracting new businesses and supporting the local economy.

-· Improved Walkability: By focusing on traffic-calming measures, the plan aimed to make the area more pedestrian-friendly, encouraging foot traffic and safer street crossings.
+· Improved Walkability: Traffic-calming measures, including mini-roundabouts and back-in angled parking, were designed to make streets safer and more pedestrian-friendly, encouraging foot traffic and easier street crossings.

 • Challenges